 *Financial attempted hours include all courses listed on a student’s transcript including classes with grades of W, F, FD, I, IP, repeated courses, and college preparatory courses.

 The first semester a student does not meet the GPA and/or PACE requirements outlined above, they will be issued a warning.
 Students receiving a warning will receive financial aid for the next semester and should use that semester to make the necessary adjustments to avoid suspension.
 Students who have reached their maximum time frame to complete their degree will not receive a warning and are automatically placed on financial aid suspension.

-Students are offered the opportunity to appeal their financial aid ineligibility when placed on suspension.
+Students are allowed to appeal their financial aid ineligibility when placed on suspension.
 Please see How to Appeal for more information regarding appeal requirements.
 If an appeal is approved for financial aid reinstatement, students will be placed on financial aid probation and will receive only one probationary period of aid.
-Students then must meet all three SAP requirements at the end of the semester to continue to receive financial aid.
+Students then must meet all three SAP requirements at the semester's end to continue receiving financial aid.
 If students do not meet the terms of probation, eligibility for financial aid will cease and all remaining aid will not be disbursed.
 Subsequent financial aid suspensions will not be permitted to appeal.
-Once a student loses eligibility, the only way to regain eligibility for financial aid is to make up the deficit that placed them on suspension to meet SAP requirements.
+Once a student loses eligibility, the only way to regain eligibility for financial aid is to make up for the deficit that placed them on suspension to meet SAP requirements.

 All students are notified of their warning and suspension status at the end of each semester, including summer, to their TJC student email account.
 Students can also view their eligibility status from the financial aid main menu on Apache Access.